 The choice between an apartment and a house depends on numerous dynamics – your budget, lifestyle, taste, and more.

-You might be asking are apartments safe?
-How safe are apartments?
+You might be asking ‘are apartments safe?’
 Many people believe apartment living is safer than houses because there can be a single point of entry, extra security measures and more people around.
-While this might be true, and while some apartment complexes might be safer than others, there is no one and no place that can GUARANTEE safety.
+While this might be true, and while some apartment complexes might be safer than others, there is no one and no place that can guarantee safety.
 Having said that, there are general measures, that when implemented properly, can help deter crime and may increase safety.
 Here are some safety measures to look for when you decide to move into an apartment.

 - What’s the neighborhood crime, violence rate?

 - How does the crime rate compare to the city, state or national average?